fungyip/ARIMAHangSengIndex/README.md

 ## 1. Key Questions

 * When to buy?
-CLSA says during the period of April and July is expected on the rise.
-ARIMA says Sep to Dec up.
+CLSA says during the period of April and July is expected on the rise while ARIMA says Sep to Dec up.

 ## 2. Problem Solving